• How long does the process take?

 |After chaplain's visit, I felt less distressed.|

-The following is intended as an overview for persons preparing for the Standardized Clinical Knowledge Test as required for Board Certification (BCC) or Credentialing (CC) by the Spiritual Care Association.
-This guide can assist you in multiple ways, by providing you with:
+The following is intended as an overview for persons preparing for the Standardized Clinical Knowledge Test as required for Advanced Practice Board Certification (APBCC), Board Certification (BCC) or Credentialing (CC) by the Spiritual Care Association.

 For many years, chaplains have been allowed and even sometimes encouraged to develop their own style or process.
 Part of this came from the fact that there was no evidence for best practice in the field.
 That situation has fortunately changed.
 SCA and this test are focused, not on what you or I or your institution do or think, but on what the published guidelines, research and expert opinion in the field generally say should be done.
 This change brings us into alignment with other health care disciplines.
 As an example, while your institution for very good reasons may emphasize readmission rates their as primary quality metric, that metric is not considered a major driver of health care value and quality nationally.
 A review of the literature would support that.
 Likewise, some choices to some questions are close in content.
 However, all of them are clearly differentiated in the literature.
 The material in this document gives some direction on literature you should be familiar with before you take the test.